Taymouth Castle: John Campbell, 1st Earl of Breadalbane and Holland (1677–1717)

-John Campbell, 2nd Earl of Breadalbane and Holland (1717 – 1752)
+John Campbell, 2nd Earl of Breadalbane and Holland (1717–1752)

-In 1720, John Campbell, 2nd Earl of Breadalbane and Holland commissioned William Adam to remodel the castle and lay out extensive formal gardens.
+In 1720, John Campbell, 2nd Earl of Breadalbane and Holland, commissioned William Adam to remodel the castle and lay out extensive formal gardens.
 Adam's design included six radiating avenues, each over a mile long, which converged on the castle.
 Elaborate gardens and orchards were also planted on both sides of the Castle.
 To the south, Adam planted an avenue of trees in the shape of a D. On the banks of the river, he planted two long avenues of lime trees.
 These are known as the North and South Terraces.

 In 1739, Jan Griffer was brought in to make further changes to the gardens.
 The long radiating avenues were removed and some new pavilions were built.
 Griffer also planted a lot more individual trees, which made the overall design of the castle less formal.
 Further changes that John Campbell made during his lifetime were the removal of the formal gardens, the remaining avenue and part of the terrace.
 He also moved the orchard to the west of the ridge where the Dairy now stands and moved the walled-garden to the north-east of the castle.
 He also planted woodland on Drummond Hill and Craig Hill.

 John Campbell was Lord Lieutenant of Perthshire.
 During the Jacobite rising of 1745, it was said that he sent a thousand men into the field to fight.
 He had three children from his marriage to Henrietta Villiers, dying in 1752.

-John Campbell, 3rd Earl of Breadalbane and Holland (1752 – 1782)
+John Campbell, 3rd Earl of Breadalbane and Holland (1752–1782)

-Later, John Campbell, 3rd Earl of Breadalbane and Holland oversaw further changes in the 1750s, including building a handsome bridge over the River Tay and also Kenmore's church, which dates from 1760, replacing the earlier church of 1579.
+Later, John Campbell, 3rd Earl of Breadalbane and Holland, oversaw further changes in the 1750s, including building a bridge over the River Tay and also Kenmore's church, which dates from 1760, replacing the earlier church of 1579.
 By the 1780s, the formal gardens had been replaced with a picturesque landscape in the manner of Stourhead and Painshill Park.
 The main road had been moved to halfway up Taymouth Hill and the entrance drive re-aligned.

 John was Lord of the Admiralty and an ambassador to the Danish and Russian courts.
 He had four children from his two marriages, dying in 1782.
 However, he had no surviving male heir and so his direct line ended, with the title 4th Earl of Breadalbane and Holland going to his third cousin, John Campbell, 1st Marquess of Breadalbane.
 The 1st Marquess went on to demolish Balloch Castle and build Taymouth Castle in its place.